samsquire/ideas4/README.md

 # Additional 100+ Ideas for Computing

 Welcome to the forth page of my Ideas for Computing.
+This is a stream of my thoughts while working on computers.

 This issue is heavily focused on data structures and algorithms so you might need to be familiar with algorithms and programming to understand these ideas.